chesedo/chesedo.github.io/content/blog/2024-08-08-manual-dependency-injection-rust.md

     logging_service
 }
 ```
+{% end %}

-And now we have a new error again.
+But now we have a new error.
-And again this is good as it allows us to set the patterns to cover all edge cases.
+And this is fine.
+We are following this manual process exactly to find all the edge cases before macro-ifying the process.

 This time the error states the `DataCollector` in the following method `may not live long enough`.